wohaco/despace/venus.md

 Future/proposed missions:

    1. [EnVision](envision.md) (…).
-One of the tasks of the Subsurface Radar Sounder tool is to determine the three‑dimensional structure of the tesserae & to characterize cross‑cutting relationships at their edges.
+One of the tasks of the Subsurface Radar Sounder tool is to determine the three‑dimensional structure of the tessera & to characterize cross‑cutting relationships at their edges.